developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure the Whitelisting Mode, which determines how the applications that can be installed and run on a Zebra Android device is controlled.

- - If the the value ***Package Name Only*** is chosen, then when configuring which applications can be installed and run, only the Android Package Name is used to identify the allowed applications.
+ - If the the value ***Package Name Only*** is chosen, allows only the app package name to control which applications can be installed and run.

- - If the the value ***Package Name and Signature*** is chosen, then when configuring which applications can be installed and run, both the Android Package Name and the Package Signature is used to identify the allowed applications.
+ - If the the value ***Package Name and Signature*** is chosen, requires the app package name *and* the signature to control which applications can be installed and run.

 Using the value ***Package Name and Signature*** provides significantly better security than using ***Package Name Only*** since it provides much stronger protection against spoofing.
-If ***Package Name Only*** is used, then any APK whose Android Package Name matches one of the allowed Package Names is allowed to be installed and run.
+If ***Package Name Only*** is used, any APK with a Android Package Name matching one of the allowed Package Names is allowed to be installed and run.
 Since any APK can be assigned any Package Name, the potential for a rogue application circumventing the protections of Whitelisting is relatively high.
 If ***Package Name and Signature*** is used, then the Signature of an application must match an allowed Signature in addition to the Package Name matching and allowed Package Name.
 Since a rogue APK cannot be signed with a given Signature without possessing the corresponding Private Key, the chances of successfully spoofing are greatly reduced, and effectively eliminated if Private Keys are properly controlled.

 ### Whitelist Configuration - Action

 This Managed Configuration group allows an Administrator using an EMM to perform an action to alter the Whitelisting configuration of a Zebra Android device.

-- If the value ***Allow*** is chosen, then a single application is allowed to be installed and run.
+- If the value ***Allow*** is chosen, a single application is allowed to be installed and run.
 The additional Managed Configuration **Whitelist Configuration - Action Allow Package Name** MUST be specified to supply the Android Package Name of the application that is allowed.
-In addition, if the value ***Package Name and Signature*** is chosen for the Managed Configuration **Whitelist Configuration - Mode**, then the additional Managed Configuration **Whitelist Configuration - Action Allow Signature** MUST also be specified to provide the Signature to be allowed.
+In addition, if the value ***Package Name and Signature*** is chosen for the Managed Configuration **Whitelist Configuration - Mode**, the additional Managed Configuration **Whitelist Configuration - Action Allow Signature** MUST also be specified to provide the Signature to be allowed.

-- If the value ***Disallow*** is chosen, then a single application is prevented from being installed and run.
+- If the value ***Disallow*** is chosen, the specified application is prevented from being installed and run.
 The additional Managed Configuration **Whitelist Configuration - Action Disallow Package Name** MUST be specified to supply the Android Package Name of the application that is disallowed.

 ### Whitelist Configuration - Action Allow Package Name

 This Managed Configuration group allows an Administrator using an EMM to provide the Android Package Name of an application to be allowed when the value ***Allow*** is chosen for the Managed Configuration **Whitelist Configuration - Action**.

-If the value ***Package Name and Signature*** is chosen for the Managed Configuration **Whitelist Configuration - Mode**, then the additional Managed Configuration **Whitelist Configuration - Action Allow Signature** MUST also be specified to provide the Signature to be allowed.
+If the value ***Package Name and Signature*** is chosen for the Managed Configuration **Whitelist Configuration - Mode**, the additional Managed Configuration **Whitelist Configuration - Action Allow Signature** MUST also be specified to provide the Signature to be allowed.

 ### Whitelist Configuration - Action Allow Signature

-This Managed Configuration group allows an Administrator using an EMM to provide the Package Signature of an application to be allowed when the value ***Allow*** is chosen for the Managed Configuration **Whitelist Configuration - Action** and should be specified if and only if the Managed Configuration **Whitelist Configuration - Action Allow Package Name** is specified and the value ***Package Name and Signature*** is chosen for the Managed Configuration **Whitelist Configuration - Mode**.
+This Managed Configuration group allows an Administrator using an EMM to provide the Package Signature of an application to be allowed when the value ***Allow*** is chosen for the Managed Configuration **Whitelist Configuration - Action** and should be specified only if the Managed Configuration **Whitelist Configuration - Action Allow Package Name** is specified and the value ***Package Name and Signature*** is chosen for the Managed Configuration **Whitelist Configuration - Mode**.

 ### Whitelist Configuration - Action Disallow Signature

-This Managed Configuration group allows an Administrator using an EMM to provide the Package Signature of an application to be disallowed when the value ***Disallow*** is chosen for the Managed Configuration **Whitelist Configuration - Action** and should be specified if and only if the Managed Configuration **Whitelist Configuration - Action Disallow Package Name** is specified and the value ***Package Name and Signature*** is chosen for the Managed Configuration **Whitelist Configuration - Mode**.
+This Managed Configuration group allows an Administrator using an EMM to provide the Package Signature of an application to be disallowed when the value ***Disallow*** is chosen for the Managed Configuration **Whitelist Configuration - Action** and should be specified only if the Managed Configuration **Whitelist Configuration - Action Disallow Package Name** is specified and the value ***Package Name and Signature*** is chosen for the Managed Configuration **Whitelist Configuration - Mode**.

 ### Whitelist Configuration - Action Disallow Package Name

 This Managed Configuration group allows an Administrator using an EMM to provide the Android Package Name of an application to be disallowed when the value ***Disallow*** is chosen for the Managed Configuration **Whitelist Configuration - Action**.

-If the value ***Package Name and Signature*** is chosen for the Managed Configuration **Whitelist Configuration - Mode**, then the additional Managed Configuration **Whitelist Configuration - Action Disallow Signature** MUST also be specified to provide the Signature to be allowed.
+If the value ***Package Name and Signature*** is chosen for the Managed Configuration **Whitelist Configuration - Mode**, the additional Managed Configuration **Whitelist Configuration - Action Disallow Signature** MUST also be specified to provide the Signature to be allowed.

 ### Whitelist Configuration - State

 This Managed Configuration allows an Administrator using an EMM to configure the Whitelisting State, which determines whether the set of applications that can be installed and run on a Zebra Android device is controlled.

- - If the the value ***Off*** is chosen, Whitelisting is not used and no restrictions is placed on which applications can be installed and run.
+ - If the the value ***Off*** is chosen, Whitelisting is not used and no restrictions are placed on which applications can be installed and run.

  - If the the value ***On*** is chosen, Whitelisting is used and additional Managed Configurations can be specified to configure how the set of applications is controlled and which applications can be installed and run.